This section provides everything you need to shine a light on how Big Tobacco is causing a public health crisis.

 This report examines the instances in which the U.S. Chamber has intervened on behalf of some of the world’s biggest tobacco companies to interfere with countries’ efforts to pass and implement proven, life-saving policies.
 The U.S. Chamber’s lobbying on behalf of the tobacco industry is shown to be a global, systematic pattern of activity.

-The devastating harm to societies and families caused by tobacco-caused death and disease greatly outweighs the overall benefits of philanthropy or sponsorship of social causes.
+The devastating harm to societies and families caused by tobacco-related death and disease greatly outweighs Big Tobacco’s philanthropy or sponsorship of social causes.

 Tobacco consumption negatively impacts those living in poverty: any tobacco industry contributions or programs will not alleviate poverty, environmental, or health issues and will likely make them worse.